 nuclear).
 So it appears that soon three of the four forces known in nature will

 be unified.
 Gravity is the odd force out.
 Why?
-As I mentioned earlier, it's
+As I mentioned earlier, it may

-because compared to the other forces, gravity is so extremely weak.
-It is not
+be because compared to the other forces, gravity is so extremely weak.
+It is

 That is, until you start talking about black holes.
 When you squeeze the

 mass of a star (or millions of stars) into a singularity, you have in effect

 raised the value of gravity to the level of the other forces.
 Obviously,

 to understand what goes on in a black hole, it is necessary to understand the

 relationship between gravity and nuclear forces, now that they are on a more